NellowTCS/Mesh-NOW/Docs/docs/guide/reliability.md

 #define MAX_PENDING_MESSAGES 16
 ```

-The table is protected by the internal `state_mutex`, so the retransmit task and the sending path never observe a partially-initialized entry.
+The table sits behind the internal `state_mutex`, so the retransmit task and the sending path never observe a half-initialized entry.

 ### Lifecycle